jchatel/quickmail-next-docs/account-and-billing/managing-your-quickmail-subscription.md

 - What happens after the 14-day trial?

-- What’s Included in Each QuickMail Plan?
+- What's Included in Each QuickMail Plan?

 - How to View Your Current Subscription?